IAGTO/technical-test/README.md

 ### API Implementation

 Please use .net core 2.2 to develop the web api and database of your choice that is suitable for data that needs to be saved.
+Use Domain Driven Design (DDD) approach to design the domain model.

 ### Client Implementation